WE-are-FPV/JeNo-5.1/README.md

 ## Presentation
 The **JeNo** is a 5.1" frame designed for the **DJI Air Unit O3**, which is not compatible with most of existing frames.
 It was designed to ensure that the frame is not visible in the camera's field of view (FOV) while providing good lens protection.
 It is also compatible with the O3 camera's ND filters.

+The JeNo is now compatible with the **JI Air Unit O4 Pro** (but make sure to use vertical ND filters, like [those from GEPRC](https://geprc.com/product/geprc-dji-o4-air-unit-pro-filter/)).

 Originally intended for freestyle flying, **flight quality** and **durability** were at the core of its design (see BlackBox at the bottom of the page).

-The issue of obstructed FOV due to standoffs or the frame itself is exacerbated with the O3 camera, but this issue already exists in many frames with other cameras.
-The JeNo allows for a clear FOV **with any camera** and is **not exclusively dedicated to the O3**.
+The issue of obstructed FOV due to standoffs or the frame itself is exacerbated with the O3/O4 Pro camera, but this issue already exists in many frames with other cameras.
+The JeNo allows for a clear FOV **with any camera** and is **not exclusively dedicated to the O3/O4 Pro**.

 It is optimized for a 25° camera tilt but can support FOVs ranging from 0° to ~40°.
 A high tilt option is also available.